-Pietersite belongs to a branch of the tigers eye family called riebeckite.
-Tiger's Eye is what geologists refer to as a pseudomorph, one mineral that changes into another.
-Tiger's Eye began its life as the mineral crocidolite, a form of asbestos.
+Pietersite belongs to a branch of the tiger's eye family called riebeckite.
+Tiger's eye is what geologists refer to as a pseudomorph, one mineral that changes into another.
+Tiger's eye began its life as the mineral crocidolite, a form of asbestos.
 As quartz replaced the crocidolite it took on the shape of the fibrous mineral and that is what causes the chatoyancy in gemstones of this family.

 Pietersite colors include blues, rusty reds, golds and browns.
 The blues range from a baby blue to a dark midnight hue.
-The Chinese pietersite often occurs in shades of gold, red and blue color segments which sometimes also include a deep golden brown.
+The Chinese pietersite often occurs in shades of gold, red and blue color segments, which sometimes also include a deep golden brown.